-A. Homework (Grades 1-5)The completion of the homework assignments is an important aspect to develop responsibility as well as practice academic skills.
+A. Homework (Grades 1-5)

+The completion of the homework assignments is an important aspect to develop responsibility as well as practice academic skills.
 Parents should expect 10-30 minutes of homework daily.
-In upper grades, computer keyboarding (30 minutes per week), music recorder (30 minutes per week), and Spanish (30 minutes per week) will be assigned.
+In upper grades, music recorder (30 minutes per week) for a nine-week period.
 All students should read or be read to 15 minutes per day.